hathaitornr/samsung-smart-home-code/Crit Findings Log.md

 • Horrible HMW, can edit away the word "Home"

-### Summarized feedback from Greg (Nov.16)
+### Summarized feedback from Greg Pass (Nov.16)

-Presentation Order:
+Presentation Structure:
+- Either Opening with Samsung challenge or put in the end.<br />

-Samsung challenges us with this challenge "..." we discover this area aroud the elderly and we dive in ....
+Samsung challenges us with this problem "..."<br />
+We discovered this area aroud the elderly and we dived in ....<br />
-(can be either in front or in the end)
+- Overview:30s in total, one sentence each

-1. Catching punchline , make me care
+   - 1. Catching punchline , make me care
-2. CHANGE:
-in the last few years, there are research show(what's missing) with iot..we can ...
+   - 2. in the last few years, there are research show(what's missing)
-3.
-4.opportunities
+   - 3. Change: with IOT..we can ...
-  put things in nursing home, -> address issue 5.tangible: product loop
+   - 4. Opportunities: put things in nursing home(address issue), we can (solve the problem)
-  (30s, one sentence each)
+   - 5. Make it tangible: product loop

- User Story:
+- User Story:
- 1.person in nursing home (example: Jill entering the nursing home) 2.devices start collecting data(show a scenario) 3.dashboard
+   - 1. person in nursing home (example: Jill entering the nursing home)
+   - 2. devices start collecting data(show a scenario)
- 4.nurse receive a dashboard, looks at the log
+   - 3. nurse receive a dashboard, looks at the log<br />
      (Bob opens the dashboard, he notices...)
- 5.alert sends to doctor (don't do feature walkthrough, tell the story) 6.patient take meditation and recover
+   - 4. alert sends to doctor (don't do feature walkthrough, tell the story)
+   - 5. patient take meditation and recover
- 7.Vision (bigger picture, other scenarios, bigger market, eventually everyone will need service like this)
+   - 6. Vision (bigger picture, other scenarios, bigger market, eventually everyone will need service like this)